-NAI staff found that nearly all evaluated member companies did not engage in the collection of PII for Personalized Advertising or the merger of such data with DII collected for Personalized Advertising.
-Where applicable, NAI staff evaluated the robust notice provided by evaluated member companies, and/or the Opt-In Consent obtained by member companies engaged in the merger of PII with DII for Personalized Advertising and found that they met Code requirements.
+NAI staff found that very few evaluated member companies engaged in the use of Sensitive Data for Personalized Advertising.
+Where applicable, NAI staff evaluated the Opt-In Consent obtained by member companies engaged in the use of such data for Personalized Advertising and found that it met Code requirements.